Quality Education and Care NT

 - promote continuous quality improvement in education and care services.

 QECNT as the regulatory authority has a range of approaches and tools to facilitate these objectives and consistently reinforce the requirements of the NQF.
-QECNT will educate and inform providers and services and empower them to understand and meet their obligations.
+QECNT will in conjunction with the National Authority (ACECQA) and the relevant Commonwealth Department, educate and inform education and care services (including providers and the community) in relation to the National Quality Framework.
+This includes working in collaboration with ACECQA to support and promote continuous improvement in education and care services through strong partnerships, clear guidance and pro-active regulation.

 QECNT will endeavour to take action that is proportionate to the issue and is most likely to achieve improved outcomes for children.
 This can include through investigations.
 When deciding how to respond to an incident or issue, consideration is given to the circumstances of each case and the risk to children (both short and long term).
 The compliance history of the approved provider or approved service is also taken into consideration.